jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 * **GPU** (equipped with GPU cards)
 * **PI-owned** (for use only by members of the PI's group)

+## Jobs and Partitions
+Jobs can be submitted to multiple partitions.
+They will start in the first partition that has the required resources.

 ## PI Partitions
 JHPCE exists because Primary Investigators worked together to create a cluster.
 They share their resources via public partitions (see below).